SwenenzY/Hwid-System/Licenced-Programs/Example-1-C++/readme.md

 in this example, connecting to the web server with c ++

-License element is cpu id, server is local.
+License element is cpu id, server is local(Node.JS Example 1 & You can edit server line:43).

 Algorithm;